timescale/docs/timescaledb/quick-start/dotnet.md

 Congratulations!
 You have successfully created and inserted time-series data into your hypertable.
 The last step to is to execute your first `time_bucket()` query against the hypertable data.

 ## Query TimescaleDB [](query-timescaledb)
-As a final step of this Quick Start, use the time_bucket function to analyze the average CPU reading in 5 minute buckets of time.
-This query returns all data for all sensors as currently written.
-However, this method could be refactored to receive inputs that further filter data using a WHERE clause.
+The final step of this Quick Start is to use the `time_bucket` function to analyze the average CPU reading in five minute buckets.
+As written, this query returns all data for all sensors.
+However, you could adjust the query to receive inputs that further filter data using a WHERE clause.

 After executing the query, iterate the results using the `NpgsqlDataReader` and print the results to the console.

 ### Procedure: Querying TimescaleDB

-1. Create the final method at the bottom of the `TimescaleHelper` class for querying time-series data using the `time_bucket()` function provided by TimescaleDB.
+1. Create the final method at the bottom of the `TimescaleHelper` class for querying time-series data using the `time_bucket()` function provided by TimescaleDB:
 ```csharp
         //
         // Procedure - Query TimescaleDB